mikenomitch/containers/README.md

   // if this is not specified, by default, you will wait only defaultPort requiredPorts = [8080, 9090, 3000];

-  // Disable automatic container startup (preferred way as a class property) manualStart = true;
+  // Disable automatic container startup manualStart = true;

   constructor(ctx: any, env: any) {